Advertising

 Convert: Promote need-focus by demonstrating how a product satisfies a customer’s needs better than competitors.

-Key Player of Advertising
+Key Players of Advertising

 There are numerous parties involved in delivering messages from marketers to target customers.
 They’ve